neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 the true observed vorticity at :math:`T=50` with black dots indicating the locations of the observation points placed on a :math:`7 \times 7` grid.
-The top middle panel shows the posterior mean of the initial vorticity given the noisy observations estimated with MCMC using the traditional solver, while the top right panel shows the same thing but using FNO as a surrogate model.
+The top middle panel shows the posterior mean of the initial vorticity given the noisy observations estimated with MCMC using the traditional solver. while the top right panel shows the same thing but using FNO as a surrogate model.
 The bottom middle and right panels show the vorticity at :math:`T=50` when the respective approximate posterior means are used as initial conditions.